 Prior to exercising its power to grant an administrative appeal, special exception, or variance, the Board shall hold a public hearing.
 The public hearing shall be held within 30 days of the receipt of the application requesting consideration by the Board.
 Notice must be sent by certified mail to all abutters, easement holders, and every engineer, architect, land surveyor, soil scientist, or other professional whose name appears on any information submitted with the application, not less than 5 days before the date of the hearing and may be sent to others by regular mail as the Board may determine.
 The Board shall hear all abutters desiring to submit testimony and all non-abutters who can demonstrate that they are affected directly by the proposal under consideration.
 The Board may hear such other persons as it deems appropriate.
-Notice shall be published in a newspaper of general circulation not less than 5 days before the date of the hearing and what relief is being sought.
+Notice shall be published in a newspaper of general circulation not less than 5 days before the date of the hearing and shall indicate the time and place of the hearing and what relief is being sought.
 (RSA 676:7)